- What is Capital?

-You may also consider getting a part-time job in other to raise money.
+You may also consider getting a part-time job in order to raise money.

-These are part-time jobs you can get very easy (in just 2-4 weeks of application)
+These are part-time jobs you can get very easily (in just 2-4 weeks of application)

-- Teaching: they are many schools out there where you can teach and get paid at the end of the month.
+- Teaching: there are many schools out there where you can teach and get paid at the end of the month.

 - Sell Recharge cards: Get to Telecommunication company offices (MTN, Airtel, Glo and 9Mobile).
-Buy the recharge card in bricks and resell at your home.
-This will definitely take you time to get the amount of money you need to start your business.
+Buy the recharge card in bricks and resell it at your home.
+This will definitely take your time to get the amount of money you need to start your business.